Senior Social Worker - Childrens Services Contact Team (CSCT)

 About the role

-As a Senior Social Worker, you will be responsible for optimizing outcomes for children and families by providing advice and consultation to members of the public and other professionals, and crucially along with the management team to share in the decision making process related to all contacts to the service.
+As a Senior Social Worker, you will be responsible for optimising outcomes for children and families by providing advice and consultation to members of the public and other professionals, and crucially sharing in the decision-making process related to all contacts to the service.
+You will also serve as the link practitioner with the co-located Social Emotional Mental Health (SEMH) service, developing specialist skills and knowledge in this area.
+Key responsibilities include:

 About you

-• Effectively interacting, working with, and developing meaningful relationships with people of various cultural backgrounds
+• Effectively interact and work with people of various cultural backgrounds, interpreting issues from cultural perspectives

 About Islington